watson-developer-cloud/discovery-components/README.md

 #### Continuous integration

-[Travis CI](https://travis-ci.org/) is used to continuously run integration tests against this repository, and any PRs that are made against it.
+[Github Actions](https://github.com/watson-developer-cloud/discovery-components/actions) is used to continuously run integration tests against this repository, and any PRs that are made against it.

-When triggered, Travis will build the project, then run the test scripts, and output the pass/fail to whichever branch/PR triggered the build.
+When triggered, Github Actions will build the project, then run the test scripts, and output the pass/fail to whichever branch/PR triggered the build.

-Steps in the automation can be set in `.travis.yml`, located in the root directory.
+Steps in the automation can be set in `.github/workflows/ci.yml`, located in the root directory.

 ### Branching and Releasing

-- `master` is an eternal branch - bleeding edge, reviewed but not necessarily released code
+- `master` is an eternal branch with latest stable code that will have automated releases on using the continuous integration described above
-- `release/x.x.x` is a temporary branch created for beginning a production release. this contains all the features needed for the release and will only receive bugfixes.
-Once the release is complete, this branch is tagged and merged back into `master`. example steps:
-  - `git checkout release/2.3.0`
-  - add a "Begin Release" commit (otherwise "ci skip" will prevent travis from building)
-  - if we want to publish a release candidate (not final build):
-    - `npx lerna publish --conventional-prerelease --preid rc --dist-tag rc`
-    - (after we find out the `rc` is good to go) `npx lerna publish --create-release github --conventional-graduate` [docs](https://github.com/lerna/lerna/blob/master/commands/version/README.md#--conventional-graduate)
-  - otherwise for the official release:
+- for hotfix/patch-style releases, perform the following steps:
+  1. `git checkout -b hotfix/1.4.0-patch-1 v1.4.0-beta.2` (checks out a new branch from the tag needing the hotfix)
+  2. make changes and push changes to `hotfix/1.4.0-patch-1` as usual
+  3. ensure you have access to publish the package `npm login && npm whoami && npm access ls-collaborators` (must have `read-write`, contact someone from https://www.npmjs.com/settings/ibm-watson/members to gain access)
-    - `npx lerna publish --create-release github`
+  4. `npx lerna publish 1.4.0-patch-1.0 --dist-tag patch-1 --allow-branch hotfix/1.4.0` (see [lerna publish](https://github.com/lerna/lerna/tree/master/commands/publish))
-  - `git checkout master`
-  - `git merge release/2.3.0`
-  - `git push --tags origin master`
-  - `git branch -d release/2.3.0`
+  5. `git checkout master && git merge hotfix/1.4.0 || git mergetool && git push origin master` (merge changes/tags back to `master`, resolving merge conflicts by taking `lerna.json` version from `master` branch)

-The only branches permitted for release are `release/*`, `hotfix/*`, and `master`
+The only branch permitted for automatic releasing on CI is `master`

 More information about the `lerna publish` command can be found in the README for [lerna publish](https://github.com/lerna/lerna/tree/master/commands/publish)